 days prior to any disclosure.

-7.3 All documents received by the Commission shall be open to the public and may
+7.3 Unless a determination is made by the Commission that the demands of individual privacy clearly exceed the merits of public disclosure, all documents received by the Commission are open to the public and may

-be viewed by interested parties during normal business hours at the office of the
+be viewed by interested parties during normal business hours at the Office of Court Administrator.

-Secretary of the Commission.

 --END--